Brabb3l/kfc-parser/docs/src/eml/usage.md

 ### Prerequisites

 - Ensure you have a legal copy of the game Enshrouded installed on your system.
-- Download the latest version of the Enshrouded Mod Manager CLI from **WIP**
+- Download the latest version of the [emm.exe](https://github.com/Brabb3l/kfc-parser/actions/workflows/build_release.yml) binary.
 - A terminal or command prompt of your choice.
 - Basic knowledge of command line usage.